Jamestown supply missions: Hercules of RyeVoyage

-West and his fleet departed London on March 12, 1610, and arrived on the James River on June 9, just as the existing colonists were sailing downriver to leave Virginia.
-Intercepting them about 10 miles (16 km) downstream from Jamestown near Mulberry Island, the West directed the ships to return to the abandoned colony.
+West and his fleet departed Southampton on March 12, 1610, and arrived on the James River on June 9, just as the existing colonists were sailing downriver to leave Virginia.
+Intercepting them about 10 miles (16 km) downstream from Jamestown near Mulberry Island, West ordered the ships to return to the abandoned colony.
 This was not a popular decision at the time, but it proved to be a turning point in the English colonization of North America.

 Subsequent supply missions

 After the return to Jamestown, the settlement had a population of around 375.
 Captain Robert Tyndall was directed to take Virginia to catch fish in the Chesapeake Bay between Cape Henry and Cape Charles.
-On June 19, 1610, Admiral Somers, not wanting to be subordinate to West, departed for Bermuda aboard Patience, accompanied by Captain Argall on Discovery, with the intention of gathering more food, including fish, sweet potatoes and live pigs for Jamestown.
+On June 19, 1610, Somers, not wanting to be subordinate to West, departed for Bermuda aboard Patience, accompanied by Captain Argall on Discovery, with the intention of gathering more food, including fish, sweet potatoes, and live pigs for Jamestown.
 Blown north towards Newfoundland, the ships became separated in thick fog.
 Argall attempted fishing before returning, reaching the Chesapeake on August 31, while Somers, who had continued on to Bermuda, became ill on the journey.
 He died in Bermuda on November 2 before completing the mission.
-Captain Matthew Somers, in charge of Patience and probably keen to secure his uncle's inheritance disobeyed orders by returning to Lyme Regis in England with the preserved body of his uncle.
+Captain Matthew Somers, in charge of Patience and probably keen to secure his uncle's inheritance disobeyed orders by returning to Lyme Regis, England, with the preserved body of his uncle.
 He was able to provide an update to the company on the status of the colony.

 On July 25, 1610, Hercules with Captain Adams was sent from Jamestown for supplies.
 It returned "soon after" the departure of Thomas West, who had left Virginia for the island of Mevis in De La Warr on April 7, 1611.
-Blessing and Hercules returned to England in September 1610 with Gates, Newport, Adams and "others from Virginia".
+Blessing and Hercules returned to England in September 1610 with Gates, Newport, Adams, and "others from Virginia".
 When the Jamestown garrison again required provisions in December 1610, Captain Argall was dispatched to the Potomac River and procured maize and furs there from Iopassus (Japazaws), a Patawomeck town.

 Newport, Vice-Admiral of Virginia, and Sir Thomas Dale, lieutenant Governor or Marshall of Virginia, left England in March 1611 for Jamestown with a fleet of three ships, 300 people, and supplies including horses and livestock.
 Sailing via Dominica and Puerto Rico, they arrived at Point Comfort on May 22, 1611.
 The ships were Elizabeth, Prosperous, and Starr.
 The last major fleet of this time, under Sir Thomas Gates, lieutenant General of Virginia, sailed from England towards the end of May 1611 with three ships, 280 men, 20 women, 200 cattle, and "many swine and other necessaries".
 They sailed via the West Indies and arrived in Virginia on August 30.
 The ships were Sara, Swan, and Trial.